jjodl/MQ-Advanced-pot-public/HA-intro/index.md

 ## Setup the environment (pre-configured on IBM TechZone):

+### The following are the Windows and Rhel userid / passwords

+* Windows:  techzone / IBMDem0s
+* Rhel:  ibmuser / engageibm

 In the TechZone environment, there are seven virtual machines: rdqm1, rdqm2, rdqm3, dr1, dr2, dr3, and mq-pot which currently should be in a powered on state. dr1, dr2, and dr3 will not be used in this lab, so you can ignore them for now.

 1. Click the *VM Remote Console* button for **mq-pot**.